 Security Operations Center (SOC) An MSSP manages customer security technology and monitors their networks 24×7 from a Security Operations Center (SOC).
 SOCs are staffed with highly trained security analysts who constantly update the security technology and utilize sophisticated tools and techniques to protect customers from data breaches.

-Shadow IT is an IT implementation or IT solution that is made within an organization without the approval of the IT department.
+An IT implementation or IT solution that is made within an organization without the approval of the IT department.
 These solutions are readily available and can typically be integrated regardless of end-user’s technical expertise.

 Software as a Service (SaaS) means you run an application on someone else’s system.
 Web-based email, Salesforce.com and Google Documents are perhaps the best-known examples.

 Refers to a data center where all infrastructure (server, storage, and network) are virtualized, pooled, and delivered as services through intelligent control planes, policies and programmable APIs.

 Virtual Private Network (VPN) A virtual private network (VPN) enables branch offices and remote users to securely connect to the corporate network.

 A snapshot is the state and data of a virtual machine at a given point in time.
 Taking a snapshot of a VM will act as a recovery point.
 So if major changes were to be taking place on a VM, a snapshot could be taken prior in the event that those changes negatively impacted the environment.
 It must be noted that a snapshot is not a backup!

-Vulnerability Scan Vulnerability scans help companies reduce risk by identifying weak spots in their networks before they can be exploited by hackers.
+Vulnerability scans help companies reduce risk by identifying weak spots in their networks before they can be exploited by hackers.
 They are considered a network security best practice and are often required by industry regulators.